 Older children can try the Latin Alive series, which presents Latin through Roman culture and in other entertaining ways.

 Latin Alive is designed for students in the seventh through twelfth grades.
-The Latin program teaches students not only Latin basics but also how to read and translate Latin texts.
+The Latin program teaches students Latin basics and how to read and translate Latin texts.

-Finally, if you have more of an audio-kinesthetic learner, you can try their audio CDs, which present Latin through songs children will love to learn.
+Finally, suppose you have more of an audio-kinesthetic learner.
+In that case, you can try their audio CDs, which present Latin through songs children will love to learn.
 They also have a Latin CD with Christmas carols on it!

 Check out this Latin curriculum here.